Porcine epidemic diarrhea

 - Normally the disease is only observed when the virus enters the farm for the first time.

 Clinical signs might help, but cannot be differentiated from TGE.
-Blood analyses are useful to determine an increase in the level of antibodies.
-ELISA test and FAT (fluorescent antibody) tests are used to examine samples of diarrhea and intestinal wall and its contents.
 The presence of the organism is confirmed by PCR.
 Histological lesions are characteristic of PED and TGE, thus, immunochemistry (IHC) or PCR are used to confirm the disease.

-- Due to the fact that this is a viral disease, there is not a specific treatment.
+- Due to the fact that this is a viral disease, there is no specific treatment.

-- Biosecurity in the farm must be implemented and highly maintained.
+- Biosecurity in the farm must be implemented and highly maintained; high shedding rate and low infectious dose.

 - The virus is easily eliminated by phenolic disinfectants chloride, peroxides, aldehydes or iodofores.